xlc-dev/nova/www/src/docs/reference.md

 ```

 Document creates a complete HTML5 document structure, encapsulated in an HTMLDocument.
-The returned HTMLDocument&apos;s Render method will produce the full HTML string,
+The returned HTMLDocument's Render method will produce the full HTML string,
 including the DOCTYPE.
-It uses DocumentConfig to customize the document&apos;s head and html attributes,
+It uses DocumentConfig to customize the document's head and html attributes,
 and accepts variadic arguments for the body content.
 Sensible defaults are applied for common attributes and meta tags if not specified
 in the config.

 #### Methods

-<a id="render"></a>
 #### `Render`

 ```go